Board to consider new conditions for medical marijuana use - WHIZ News

 COLUMBUS, Ohio (AP) — The state Medical Board is accepting new petitions through the end of the year from those seeking to add illnesses as qualifying conditions for physicians to recommend medical marijuana to Ohio patients, cleveland.com reported.

-The board continues to take the position that once an illness is added to the list of approved conditions, it can’t be removed, according to board spokeswoman Tessa Pollock.
+Once an illness is added to the list of approved conditions, the board cannot remove it because state law does not give the board authority to do so, according to board spokeswoman Tessie Pollock.
 Petitions will be reviewed early next year.

 AIDS, Alzheimer’s disease, and Amyotrophic lateral sclerosis, or ALS, are among the 21 current approved illnesses, along with cancer, epilepsy, glaucoma and Parkinson’s disease.

-Note: This story was first published on Dec.
-25, 2019.
-It was updated on Dec.
-27, 2019, to correct the name of the State Medical Board of Ohio spokeswoman.
-She is Tessie Pollock, not Tessa Pollock.
-It was also updated to clarify that the board says state law does not give it the authority to remove conditions from the list of approved conditions for which doctors can recommend medical marijuana to patients.